 Working part-time during the school year is one way that students supplement their incomes.
 There are many jobs available both on and off campus.

 There are some benefits to working on-campus.
 On-campus employers are often flexible to schedule your work hours around your classes and study time.

 If you do decide to work part-time, we recommend that you work no more than 10 hours a week if you're studying full-time.

 Government loan programs expect you to work full-time when not attending school and save a percentage of your income .

 Co-operative education is a program that combines academic study with career-related experience.
 Students alternate three to four work terms with academic study terms before they graduate.
 Dalhousie is a leader in co-operative education in Atlantic Canada; our first co-operative education program was established in 1979.

 The benefit of co-op education is that as a student, you receive paid, valuable hands-on experience to help you prepare for the competitive job market.
 Check out co-op programs:

 Finding a job

-The place to start your search is Dalhousie's Career Services Centre.
+The place to start your search is Dalhousie's Career and Leadership Development Centre.
 Search the job bank and submit your resume online.
 View employer profiles, find out what's happening on campus, and access tips to assist with your job search.

 - If you're working part-time and your income is low, you can fill out a TD1 form, which will allow your employer to keep government deductions to a minimum.
 Ask your employer for this Canada Customs and Revenue form.